- What is Edge Computing?

 The term “edge” originates from the network diagrams.
-In it, “edge” is a point in which traffic comes in and goes out of the system.
-Since its location is at the edges of the diagram - it's name reflects this fact.
+In it, “edge” is a point at which traffic comes in and goes out of the system.
+Since its location is at the edges of the diagram - its name reflects this fact.

 Edge computing is a kind of expansion of cloud computing architecture - an optimized solution for decentralized infrastructure.

-The main difference of cloud and edge computing is in the mode of infrastructure.
+The main difference between cloud and edge computing is in the mode of infrastructure.